Craig-Macomber/lol_alloc/README.md

 Current a few allocators are provided with minimal testing.
 If you use it, please report any bugs: I expect there are some.

-Currently none are concurrency safe.
+Currently only `FailAllocator` and `LeakingPageAllocator` are thread-safe safe.

 Sizes of allocators include overhead from example: